 Don’t Use the Zoom

 On most smartphones, you can zoom in on a scene by pinching in on the screen.
 This will make the area look larger but it will also reduce the quality of the image by making it look more pixelated.
 The lenses on “real” cameras zoom by moving the glass itself.
 Smartphone cameras capture the whole image and then use the software to analyze and crop the picture to produce the zoomed version.
 The result can be pixelated and sometimes blurry.

 Instead, try zooming with your feet.
 Get as close as possible to your subject and find a creative perspective.
 If you need to get closer, you may be able to use the crop tool in the editing software on your computer to highlight part of the photograph.

 This is one factor of smartphone photography that is changing quickly.
-Many high-end phones have two lenses with different focal lengths that allow getting closer to your subject.
-Experimental devices have three, four, or even more lenses and the software is advancing as well.
+Many high-end phones have two or three lenses with different focal lengths that allow getting closer to your subject.
+Experimental devices have four, five, or even more lenses (like the experimental Light camera shown above) and the software is advancing as well.